Household hazardous waste drop-off program

 Please note: If there is mixed garbage in your load, charges will apply.
 Learn more about landfill hours and locations.

-If you are a business owner or industrial operator, and you have hazardous waste, please call The City of Calgary at 311 or look in the local Yellow Pages under "Waste Disposal - Hazardous".
+If you are a business owner or industrial operator, and you have hazardous waste, please call The City of Calgary at 311 or contact a local hauler for disposal options.

 You can also find disposal options for large volumes of certain items like paint, asbestos or industrial waste on our Waste Diversion for Business page.